GauravPant47/Resume-Builder--Create-Download-Easily-Resume/README.md

 ![Screenshot 2023-07-25 183954](https://github.com/GauravPant47/Resume-Builder--Create-Download-Easily-Resume/assets/115808373/216efece-9c88-456e-aaeb-d6bd4404236b)

 ```
-* Then Login with your Account with your Register Accont Id
+* Then Login into your Account with your Register Account Id
 ```

 End with an example of getting some data out of the system or using it for a little demo.